companionsand/raspberry-pi-client/README.md

 make install
 ```

-This will create a virtual environment and install all dependencies from `requirements.txt`.
+This will create a virtual environment and install all dependencies from `pyproject.toml`.

 ## Usage